Critters FAQ

 Avoid "the reader" and "the author."
 Use their name and use "I."

 Stare hard at the thing; think about it.
 Don't rush or try for quick credit.
-The more you analyze it, the more you're helping your own writing.
+The more you analyze it in-depth, the more you're helping your own writing.
 (This is why we have minimum word counts on critiques.)
 Remember, this isn't a school assignment where you want to get a grade and be done with it.
 You're doing critiques because they help you as a writer, and that's presumably why you joined the group!

 [Top]